top of page

 Issue: Energy consumption

-Goal: Reduce electricity use by 10% in 6 months
+Goal: Reduce electricity use by 10% in six months

 Action: Install LED lighting and train staff on energy-saving practices